servicecatalog/documentation/GettingStarted.md

 You can check which organizations are already in the database:
 In the administration portal, go to **Operation -> Manage users**.

-* The `techproviderorg` organization has the Technology Provider and the Supplier roles, the `techprovider` user the Technology Manager and Service Manager roles.
-This user can register technical services which form the basis of marketable services that are published to marketplaces thus making them available to customers for subscription.

-  Initial credentials: `techprovider`, `techprovider`.

-* The `supplierorg` organization has the Supplier and Marketplace Owner roles, the `supplier` user the Service Manager and Marketplace Owner roles.
-This user can customize a marketplace, create and publish marketable services to a marketplace.
+* The `supplierorg` organization has the Technology Provider, Supplier and Marketplace Owner roles, the `supplier` user the Service Manager and Marketplace Owner roles.
+This user can customize a marketplace, register technical services which form the basis of marketable services that are published to marketplaces, create and publish marketable services to a marketplace.

   Initial credentials: `supplier`, `supplier`.